-

 c) Only one bid has been submitted.

 As per the remedies, it is possible to challenge all final decisions issued in public procurement procedures (including qualification or non-qualification of candidates, admission or exclusion of bidders) through administrative review proceedings or through judicial review proceedings.
 The administrative claim is addressed to the contracting authorities (the competent body for the contracting decision).
-The judicial appeal is under the jurisdiction of administrative courts.
+The judicial appeal is under the jurisdiction of administrative courts (or arbitration, if provided in the tender documents or agreed by the parties).

 Additionally, in case of breach of public procurement rules the administrative courts can decide to annul a procedure or a contract, as well as to award damages (e.g., the bid’s preparation costs).

-Whenever a public procurement procedure refers to the conclusion of a public works contract, a public works concession, a public services concession, an acquisition or lease of goods, or an acquisition of services, the judicial challenge of the award decision taken by the contracting authority automatically suspends the effects of the awarding decision or the performance of the contract (if it has already been concluded), if it is filed within a period of 10 days after notification of the decision.
-The suspensive effect can, however, be ended if so requested by the contracting authority and the administrative court considers that the damages resulting from the suspension are greater than the ones resulting from its withdrawal.
+Whenever a public procurement procedure refers to the conclusion of a public works contract, a public works concession, a public services concession, an acquisition or lease of goods, or an acquisition of services, the judicial challenge of the award decision automatically suspends its effects or the performance of the contract (if it has already been signed), if it is filed within a period of 10 days after notification of the decision.
+The suspensive effect can, however, be ended if requested by the contracting authority and the court considers that the damages resulting from the suspension are greater than the ones resulting from its withdrawal.

 -